Forest ecosystem impacts

 Some trees are healthy enough to resist or recover from such attacks with little lasting damage but older or weakened trees may not survive infestation.
 In general, the more severe the infestation the more likely even healthy trees will be negatively affected.

 The ecological impacts of native insects and diseases

-However, when a major outbreak of a native insect or disease occurs in a scarce or vulnerable habitat, the ecological health of that habitat can suffer.
+However, when a major outbreak of a native insect or disease occurs in a scarce or vulnerable habitat and is severe beyond the historical norm, the ecological health of that habitat may suffer.

 The threat posed by alien insects and diseases

 Alien insect and disease pests are a particular concern for forest managers.
 Because they are “non-native,” it is more difficult to predict how the forest ecosystem they spread to will respond to the new disturbance.
 Even the usual benefits that native outbreaks can have on the forest ecosystem may not occur.

 In most cases, fortunately, invasive species are unable to adapt to their new environment.
 This means they cannot establish or spread widely and may therefore have few or no perceptible negative impacts.

 Sometimes, however, an alien species does take hold, spreads rapidly and leaves a trail of extensive tree damage.
 This can happen where the invading insect or disease species has no natural enemies to keep it in check.
 It can also happen where the trees and other organisms lack natural resistance against the invader.

 Since the 1880s, the arrival of well over 80 significant alien forest insects and diseases has been documented in Canada.
 Several of these introduced pests have seriously damaged native forests.
 For example:

 - Dutch elm disease has vastly reduced numbers of American elm, formerly one of the most widely planted shade trees in North America.
 It was introduced into Canada about 1940.